Kate Knight, Programme Director in Strategy and Transformation, shares her thoughts on being a volunteer for Samaritans.

 For four hours I work alongside at least one other volunteer who has signed up for the same shift, and we answer the phone or reply to emails, talking to people who are struggling emotionally.
 In normal times, we also talk to people face to face in the branch, but lock-down has put an end to that for the time being.
 Not everyone is suicidal – but we always try to determine if they are.
 We never judge and it’s not our job to persuade people to change their minds.

 The training delivered is fantastic.
 With a focus on how to listen and empathise effectively, it gave me confidence that I could respond appropriately to any situation.
 We don’t offer advice, but we listen and support and provide a confidential, anonymous ear.

 Sometimes a call can last for over an hour.
 Sometimes it’s just a few minutes.

-    During lock-down we have been there to talk to people who may be entirely on

-    their own and the services they normally have around them have been stripped

-    away.
-With no local cafes, shops, libraries and GP services open, the Samaritans

-    has been there to offer human contact and support at a time that has been so

-    difficult for many people.
+During lockdown, we were there to talk to people who may be entirely on their own and the services they normally have around them have been stripped away.
+With no local cafes, shops, libraries and GP services open, the Samaritans have been there to offer human contact and support at a time that has been so difficult for many people.